 From the GCP Console, go to the Stackdriver Monitoring home page, Stackdriver > Monitoring.
 You can click the following button to go there:

-Select the Stackdriver account containing your Kubernetes Engine cluster:
+Select the Workspace containing your Google Kubernetes Engine cluster:

-- In most cases, the Stackdriver account is the GCP project containing your Kubernetes Engine cluster.
+- In most cases, the Workspace is the GCP project containing your Google Kubernetes Engine cluster.

-- You might be prompted to create a Stackdriver account, or you might not see your GCP project in the list of accounts.
-In that case, you should create a new Stackdriver account using your GCP project.
+- You might be prompted to create a Workspace, or you might not see your GCP project in the list of accounts.
+In that case, you should create a new Workspace using your GCP project.
 For more information, see Creating a Stackdriver Account.

-- To monitor clusters from multiple projects in the same dashboards, you must create a Stackdriver account that is different from your GCP project(s).
+- To monitor clusters from multiple projects in the same dashboards, you must create a Workspace that is different from your GCP project(s).
 For more information, see Monitoring multiple projects.